"And don't touch her..."

 Crawling over her, he used one hand to steady himself as the other met with her neck, running down to the ties at the front of her nightgown.

 Jacen Solo wasted no time then, and for the next fifty-five standard minutes he didn't take his hands off of her once.

-"I shall return in a moment, I have to go retrieve one of the datapads from the Officers."
-Tenel Ka turned away from the General and the Commander, vanishing into the offices behind the hall they currently stood in.
+"I shall return in a moment, I have to go retrieve one of the datapads from the officers."
+Tenel Ka turned away from the General and the Commander, vanishing into the offices behind the hall they where they currently stood.

 The Commander noticed the state of satisfaction instantly.

-Gadell Vessau stood in his baggy pants, bare feet, arms behind his back.
+Gadell Vessau stood in his baggy pants, on bare feet, with his arms behind his back.
 He had on a black jacket, which hung open revealing a pale yet surprisingly toned set of muscles.
 Flipping his shoulder-length hair, he hunched over a bit, peering to his left, where Jacen Solo stood.

 And noticing something, that smirk of his appeared.

 "You owe me one hundred credits, Solo, darling."